COVID-19 vaccine expected in early 2021: Harsh Vardhan

 Patna, Oct 13: India is likely to have a vaccine against the coronavirus by early next year.
 It is likely to come from several sources.

-Union Health Minister Dr. Harsh Vardhan said in a meeting on Tuesday that a vaccine would be available by the year end.
+Union Health Minister Dr. Harsh Vardhan said in a meeting on Tuesday that a vaccine would be available by the year-end.

 "We're expecting that early next year we should have vaccine in the country from maybe more than one source.
 Our expert groups are formulating strategies to plan on how to roll out the distribution of the vaccine in the country," ANI reported.